arnolddevos/arnolddevos.github.io/_posts/2018-03-26-Scala_Effects.md

 For example, `println(x: String)` would be given an extra argument `println(x: String, e: IOEffect): Unit` so that the caller must provide an `IOEffect` value.

-The caller is not allowed to manufacture the `IOEffect` or pluck an `IOEffect` out of a global variable.
+The caller should not manufacture the `IOEffect` or pluck an `IOEffect` out of a global variable.
 That would defeat the purpose.
-The caller must have an `IOEffect` among its own arguments.
+The caller should have an `IOEffect` among its own arguments.

-This means that the the side-effects of a method are apparent in its type signature.
-Conversely, a pure method is recognized by the absence of capabilities and mutable types in its signature.

-A base trait for capabilities, `scala.Capability`, will enable pure and side-effecting methods to be consistently distinguished.
-For example, `println(x: String, e: IOEffect)` is recognized as impure because `IOEffect <: Capability`.
+A base trait for capabilities, `scala.Capability`, will enable them to be recognized in type signatures.
+For example, `println(x: String, e: IOEffect)` is recognized as having side-effects because `IOEffect <: Capability`.

 ## The Interplay of `Capability` and `Immutable`

 The test for immutable types sketched out previously ignored side-effects.
-We can now close this gap by preventing an immutable class or trait, `C` from closing over a capability.
+We can now close this gap by preventing an immutable class or trait, `C` from closing over a capability or creating one.
 Rules (3), (4) and (5) become:

 3(a) (`Mi <: Immutable` and not `Mi <: Capability`) or `Mi <: AnyVal` for each member of `C`, `val mi: Mi`